 - Whether there is:

 This may be primary (no conception) or secondary (past conception).
-Infertility history should cover:
+Subfertility history should cover:

 - Conception history.